grauwoelfchen/pyramid_secure_response/README.rst

         :alt: Version

-`pyramid_secure_response`_ handles insecure request to provide secure response (sets HSTS Header to https, redirects http as https).
+`pyramid_secure_response`_ handles insecure request to provide secure response.

+* redirects http as https
+* sets HSTS Header to response

+For response headers (hsts), the tweens do not set anything if that already exist in your response.
+This means you can set by yourself as you need (e.g. at view action)

 Repository
 ----------